makinacorpus/makina-slides/plone/ploneconf2016-we-plone.md

 --------------------------------------------------------------------------------

-# Not just a bunch of developers sharing codes
+# Not just a bunch of developers sharing code

 It works like a family: we welcome new members we trust to raise the next generation.